sourcefuse/loopback4-microservice-catalog/README.md

 ## IMPORTANT NOTE

 From v5 onwards our cli now supports workspaces, transfering the responsibility of managing dependencies from lerna to npm.
 We will be providing support for our older version v4 till 30th June 2024.
-For more details on how to migrate from older versions of lerna to v7 [click here](https://lerna.js.org/docs/legacy-package-management).
+For more details on how to migrate from older versions of lerna to latest lerna v7 [click here](https://lerna.js.org/docs/legacy-package-management).

 # ARC API